dongliang3571/Web-Network-Notes/README.md

 In both cases, the connecting server can be treated as a single audit point for logging access to the subnetworks.
 Both jump servers and bastion hosts are considered weak points and careful attention must be given to keep them up to date and monitored.

-## AWS
+### AWS

 [AWS](https://www.youtube.com/watch?v=X0wU-HTjv0g)

 [AWS S3 Rest API]http://czak.pl/2015/09/15/s3-rest-api-with-curl.html

-## Authentication and authorization
+### Authentication and authorization

-### Hash Algorithm Aka Hash Function
+#### Hash Algorithm Aka Hash Function

-#### definitions
+**Definitions:**

 Hash algorithms are used widely in computer science field.
 But with difference purposes, different hash algorithm is applied.
 For example, hash function that computes hash key for data structure hashtable in programming languages is different from hash function that computes (checksum)[https://en.wikipedia.org/wiki/Checksum] to verify data integrity.
 The type of hash algorithm like checksum algorithm is also called (crytographic hash alogorithm)[https://en.wikipedia.org/wiki/Cryptographic_hash_function].
 It widely used for check message integrity in network.
 Crytographic hash alogorithm includes MD5, (SHA0, SHA1, SHA2, SHA3)[https://en.wikipedia.org/wiki/Secure_Hash_Algorithms] and so on.

 The ideal cryptographic hash function has five main properties: